codemmmmm/file_indexer_searcher/README.md

 ## Installation

-* Download and change to the directory
+* Download and change to the directory.
-* Run the install script `sudo python install.py`
+* Run the install script `sudo python install.py`.
-* The directory may now be deleted
+* The directory may now be deleted.

 The database and log path are saved in `/var/lib/file_index_search/config.yaml`.